AnweshaSarangi/Simplotel_Assignment/README.md

-# html-css-landing-page-background
-Front-End WebPage using HTML/CSS
+# Front-End WebPage using HTML/CSS
 A simple landing page made using only HTML and CSS